northbrookjs/deprecated-northbrookjs/README.md

 By default `northbrook/plugins` will be used if no configuration is applied.
 For information about the default plugins or creating plugins please see [PLUGINS.md](https://github.com/northbrookjs/northbrookjs/tree/master/PLUGINS.md).

+---

+## Additional Features for Monorepos

+The design of Northbrook is agnostic to the number of packages that you need to manage.
+This means, that you can just as easily use it to manage a single package or a monorepo with 100+ packages and share the same benefits.

+### Single installation of dependencies

+Northbrook has been designed to allow plugins to move your devDependencies to the top-level.
+Allowing for a dependency like TypeScript to be installed 1 time and used for all managed packages.
+This could help cut the build time for your projects to focus on the important stuff, tests!

+Benefits:

+- All packages use the same version of a given dependency
+- Dependency installation time is reduced
+- Less storage is needed

+### Single configuration

+Just like dependencies, configurations are now allowed to exist at the top-level to only be configured once when it makes sense.
+Configurations such as a `tsconfig.json` can be declared once at the root level, and reused across all of your package.
+These leads to less duplication and configuration.

+---

 ## Packages for monorepos